 One last tip: Upon arrival in Vienna, purchase a Vienna card – this allows you unlimited travel in the city’s very efficient public transportation system as well as discounts for entry into museums, palaces and other venues, as well as purchases in a large selection of shops and restaurants.

-Check out my walking tour of Vienna.
+Check out my Vienna walking guide.